olasunkanmi-ayodele/Data-Cleaning-in-SQL/README.md

-# Brand-Name-Generator
+#Data cleaning in SQL
-This is a project that generates a brand name for anyone or business by answering some questions
+This is a guided project by Alex the Analyst on how to  clean data in SQL.